This example shows how to construct, visualize, and analyze antenna elements using the Antenna Designer App.

 The Antenna Toolbox does not support the following features.

-The Antenna Toolbox™ consists of two libraries: Antenna Library and Array Library.
+The Antenna Toolbox™ consists of two catalogs: Antenna and Array.